What Is the Endocannabinoid System?

 In 1998, the term “Entourage Effect” was coined by scientists who identified that cannabinoids work together synergistically, creating a sum effect greater than its parts.
 In other words, CBD and CBG work great on their own, but they’re far more powerful when they work together.

-In recent years, scientists have studied the effects of cannabinoids on the endocannabinoid system in humans and animals, studying its potential to help with epilepsy, arthritis, anxiety and a host of other health issues.
+In recent years, scientists have studied the effects of cannabinoids on the endocannabinoid system in humans and animals, studying its potential to help with a multitude of health issues.
 This research is ongoing.

 Your Own Endocannabinoid System